adrn/gala/docs/index.rst

       title = {Gala: A Python package for galactic dynamics}, journal = {The Journal of Open Source Software}

-Please consider also citing the Zenodo DOI |DOI| of the version you used as a software citation:
+Please also cite the Zenodo DOI |DOI| of the version you used as a software
+citation:

 .. include:: ZENODO.rst